sanuann/interview-scheduler/README.md

 You'll be prompted to create a username, provide an email address, and set up a password.
 You can choose whatever is convenient for you.

 After you create the superuser, if you navigate to the `/admin` path in the application, you should be able to log in as the superuser you created and add items to the database through Django's GUI.
 This will help you test your implementation.
-Again, if the admin console doesn't work for some reason and `manage.py` reports that you successfully created the superuser, let us know and we'll try to get things sorted as soon as we can.

 ## Class Documentation

-There are four major important classes in this project's code that you should be concerned with:
+There are four major important classes in this project's code:
 `InterviewSlot`, `InterviewCalender`, `Interview`, and `InterviewConflict`.

 ### InterviewSlot